alleneli/Data_Sci_Leptosiphon_Polymorphism/README.md

 In our project, we are interested in assessing if certain abiotic stressors, specifically harsh, more saline soils, can predict the frequency of pink flower color for *L. minimus* at the population level.
 We will be using iNaturalist observations taken across the northwestern coast of USA and Canada to identify the color morphs of *L. minimus* and define different populations.
 We will also use distance to shoreline as a proxy for soil salinity.

+Sources:
 <sup>1</sup>Mekapogu *et al.* (2025).
 Anthocyanins in Floral Colors: Biosynthesis and Regulation in Chrysanthemum Flowers. (https://doi.org/10.3390/ijms21186537)[https://doi.org/10.3390/ijms21186537]

 <sup>2</sup>Grossenbacher *et al.* (2025).Soil and climate contribute to maintenance of a flower color polymorphism.[https://doi.org/10.1002/ajb2.70018](https://doi.org/10.1002/ajb2.70018)

+### Research Question

+> Are pink flowers of *Leptosiphon minimus* with elevated anthocyanins more likely to occur closer to the shoreline?

+### Hypothesis

+> Soils closer to the shoreline have higher salinity, exposing *Leptosiphon minimus* to higher levels of stress, resulting in higher expression of anthocyanins (i.e., pink pigment).

+### Target Audience

+### Metadata

 ------------------------------------------------------------------------